B. Riley Weighs in on Newpark Resources, Inc.’s Q1 2024 Earnings (NYSE:NR)

-Newpark Resources, Inc. (NYSE:NR – Free Report) – Equities research analysts at B. Riley issued their Q1 2024 earnings per share (EPS) estimates for shares of Newpark Resources in a research note issued on Monday, April 8th.
-B. Riley analyst A. Rygiel anticipates that the oil and gas company will post earnings per share of $0.06 for the quarter.
-B. Riley currently has a “Buy” rating and a $10.00 price objective on the stock.
+Newpark Resources, Inc. (NYSE:NR – Free Report) – Stock analysts at B. Riley issued their Q1 2024 earnings per share estimates for shares of Newpark Resources in a report issued on Monday, April 8th.
+B. Riley analyst A. Rygiel anticipates that the oil and gas company will post earnings of $0.06 per share for the quarter.
+B. Riley currently has a “Buy” rating and a $10.00 target price on the stock.
 The consensus estimate for Newpark Resources’ current full-year earnings is $0.29 per share.
 B. Riley also issued estimates for Newpark Resources’ Q2 2024 earnings at $0.07 EPS, Q3 2024 earnings at $0.09 EPS, Q4 2024 earnings at $0.09 EPS, FY2024 earnings at $0.31 EPS and FY2025 earnings at $0.38 EPS.

 Newpark Resources Stock Up 1.3 %

 Newpark Resources (NYSE:NR – Get Free Report) last posted its quarterly earnings data on Wednesday, February 21st.
-The oil and gas company reported $0.04 earnings per share for the quarter, missing analysts’ consensus estimates of $0.07 by ($0.03).
-The firm had revenue of $167.82 million during the quarter, compared to analysts’ expectations of $170.87 million.
+The oil and gas company reported $0.04 earnings per share for the quarter, missing the consensus estimate of $0.07 by ($0.03).
+The firm had revenue of $167.82 million during the quarter, compared to analyst estimates of $170.87 million.
 Newpark Resources had a net margin of 1.94% and a return on equity of 6.53%.

 Institutional Inflows and Outflows

-Hedge funds have recently added to or reduced their stakes in the stock.
-CWM LLC grew its holdings in shares of Newpark Resources by 495.4% in the 1st quarter.
-CWM LLC now owns 4,537 shares of the oil and gas company’s stock worth $33,000 after acquiring an additional 3,775 shares during the period.
-Vanguard Group Inc. boosted its position in Newpark Resources by 13.7% during the fourth quarter.
-Vanguard Group Inc. now owns 4,761,308 shares of the oil and gas company’s stock worth $31,615,000 after purchasing an additional 574,271 shares in the last quarter.
-Goldman Sachs Group Inc. grew its holdings in Newpark Resources by 62.4% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 259,531 shares of the oil and gas company’s stock valued at $1,723,000 after purchasing an additional 99,695 shares during the last quarter.
-GSA Capital Partners LLP acquired a new stake in Newpark Resources in the fourth quarter valued at $2,567,000.
-Finally, Public Employees Retirement System of Ohio purchased a new position in shares of Newpark Resources in the fourth quarter valued at $206,000.
-80.81% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+JPMorgan Chase & Co. boosted its position in Newpark Resources by 229.3% during the first quarter.
+JPMorgan Chase & Co. now owns 593,407 shares of the oil and gas company’s stock worth $2,172,000 after purchasing an additional 413,182 shares in the last quarter.
+American Century Companies Inc. boosted its position in shares of Newpark Resources by 24.9% in the 1st quarter.
+American Century Companies Inc. now owns 228,541 shares of the oil and gas company’s stock worth $836,000 after buying an additional 45,560 shares in the last quarter.
+MetLife Investment Management LLC grew its stake in Newpark Resources by 53.1% in the 1st quarter.
+MetLife Investment Management LLC now owns 49,550 shares of the oil and gas company’s stock valued at $181,000 after acquiring an additional 17,192 shares during the last quarter.
+Dimensional Fund Advisors LP increased its holdings in Newpark Resources by 2.5% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 4,293,382 shares of the oil and gas company’s stock valued at $15,714,000 after acquiring an additional 106,348 shares in the last quarter.
+Finally, Fuller & Thaler Asset Management Inc. raised its position in Newpark Resources by 0.5% during the first quarter.
+Fuller & Thaler Asset Management Inc. now owns 706,819 shares of the oil and gas company’s stock worth $2,587,000 after acquiring an additional 3,675 shares during the last quarter.
+80.81% of the stock is currently owned by institutional investors and hedge funds.

 Newpark Resources, Inc provides products, rentals, and services primarily to the oil and natural gas exploration and production (E&P) industry.
 It operates through two segments, Fluids Systems and Industrial Solutions.
 The Fluids Systems segment provides drilling, completion, and stimulation fluids products and related technical services to customers primarily in the North America, Europe, the Middle East, and Africa, as well as other countries in the Asia Pacific and Latin America.